agakalinowski/MySQL/README.md

 Welcome to the [Data base commercial] repository!
 This project is a commercial application designed for 123gifts.pl.

+**Project Status: Ongoing Development**

+This project is continuously evolving, and new features will be incrementally added over time.
+It's a dynamic initiative aimed at meeting the evolving needs of 123gifts.pl.

 ## Database Structure

 The project relies on a MySQL database with the following tables: